Financing an Investment Property: Creative Solutions for High-Velocity Deals

 Conventional financing works, but it is slow and cash-heavy.
 Most investors get stuck because they treat every purchase like a primary residence and burn their liquid cash on down payments.

 Your job is not to be a lender.
-Your job is to know the menu well enough to keep deals alive, then hand the borrower to the right licensed pro before anyone signs anything.
+Your job is to know the menu well enough to keep deals alive, then hand the borrower to the right licensed professional before anyone signs anything.

 Start each investor conversation with a simple rule.
 If the numbers do not work on paper, the property is not a deal yet.
 That keeps the conversation businesslike and makes your follow-up easier.